orbkit/orbkit/doc/gridbased/terminal.rst

 .. note:: A :literal:`#` at the beginning of a line implicates a comment line.

-orbkit performs all computations internally on a **vector grid**.
+ORBKIT performs all computations internally on a **vector grid**.
 For this purpose it converts a **regular grid** beforehand to a **vector grid**.
 After the computation the original grid is recreated.

-By default, orbkit the 1-dimensional **vector grids** into 1-dimensional slices of equal length.
+By default, ORBKIT the 1-dimensional **vector grids** into 1-dimensional slices of equal length.
 The atomic orbitals, the molecular orbitals, and the density are calculated for each slice separately.
 At the end of the calculation, the data is reassembled and stored in an output file.